mrchristensen/Roomer/README.md

 This repo contains the final MVP prototype.
 This prototype was created as the capstone project of 5 students over the course of two semesters.

+The final prototype can be viewed at: [https://www.roomerhasit.net/](https://www.roomerhasit.net/)

 ## Tech Stack
  - React Native (frontend)
  - Expo (continous integration and deployment)